-The 14 Laws of Likeability
+The 15 Laws of Likeability

-If you want to be genuinely liked by others and reap the rewards offered to likeable people, you must approach each of these characteristics with a pure heart.
+If you want to be genuinely liked by others and reap the rewards offered to likable people, you must approach each of these characteristics with a pure heart.
 If you don’t, you will soon be discovered as a fraud and treated as such.

 Laws Of Likeability